int128/glob-changed-files-action/README.md

           CHANGED_FILES: ${{ steps.glob-changed-files.outputs.paths }}
 ```

+This action determines the changed files as follows:

-For `pull_request` or `pull_request_target` events, this action inspects the changed files in the pull request.
+- For `pull_request` or `pull_request_target` events, it compares the base commit and head commit of the pull request.
+- For `push` events, it compares the before commit and after commit.
-Otherwise, it matches the working directory files.
+- Otherwise, it falls back to the working directory files.

 ### Transform path variables